kdgdkd/ramiho/README.md

 ```
 You can also turn sound on and off by sending **98** in the main interface.

-If you are using an external [numeric pad](http://edpanfleto.com/kdgdkd/git/numpad.png), clic BloqNum to enter 'device mode'.
+If you are using an external [numeric pad](http://edpanfleto.com/kdgdkd/git/numpad.png), click BloqNum to enter 'device mode'.
 The buttons will send functions (like arrows, END or PgDn) instead of numbers, and ramiho will read aloud the name por ports 1 to 9 (the number in the same button).
 So if you press AvPag button (number 3), you'll hear the name of the third device in the list.
 You can use operators, like + and -, to connect the ports in this mode guided only by ramiho's voice.

 ## Customization